-Bachelor of science in software engineering
+Bachelor of science in Software Engineering

 WSU’s Software Engineering degree program intends to provide the students with expertise on various topics relevant in the modern technology industry.
 We aim at preparing graduates for careers as Software Developer/Engineer, Project Manager, Requirement Engineer, Quality Assurance and more.

-WSU Software Engineering faculty have recommended modifications to this curriculum.
+WSU Software Engineering faculty have recommended modifications to the curriculum.
 These changes are in the Washington State Faculty Senate review process.
 If approved, the proposed changes will more closely align with available community college transfer courses and will be effective fall 2018.

 We recommend that all applicants consult with our Everett WSU advisor to discuss specific courses and options for completion of the Software Engineering prerequisites.
-Please provide your name, phone and an unofficial transcript to: firstname.lastname@example.org.
+Please provide your name, phone, and an unofficial transcript to: firstname.lastname@example.org

 How to apply